SOUTH OF SPAIN

 The North East of Spain is dominated by the ‘Is it part of Spain or is it not’ region of Catalonia/Catalunya.
 Without wanting to delve into any politics, Catalunya is already very well known on the world tourism scene due to the amazing transformation of its capital city Barcelona from a relatively average Mediterranean city to one of the world’s most iconic urban tourist destinations.

 Most visitors to Catalunya therefore don’t stray far from Las Ramblas never mind explore the rural Catalan speaking villages of the hinterland but of course that’s a pity.
 Though the region is fairly industrialized, prosperous and populated compared to the rest of Spain, from the Parc Nacional de Algüestortes in the Pyrenees, down the coast and some of the best beaches in Spain, to the cava vineyards around Sant Satumi d’Anoia there are a lot of relatively rural, naturally beautifully areas to be enjoyed.
-Agritourism in Catalunya is big, and you can find some of Spain’s best farmstays even near Barcelona.
+An Italian style agriturismo industry is developing faster in Catalunya than anywhere else in Spain.
+Standards are high and you’ll find some of Spain’s best farmstays there, even quite near Barcelona.

 Across the sea lie the also traditionally Catalan speaking Balearic Islands, which though also a definite hot spot for the beach package holiday crowd, they have some very laid back rural areas and a number of peaceful farmstays.